Book your tour before they fill up

 We'll head north on twisty highway 29 towards Clear Lake.
 The roads are challenging and fun as we near the San Joaquin Valley.
 The agriculture here is very diverse, from nut tree orchards to rice paddies.
 We'll cross the valley and continue east into the Sierra-Nevada foothills.
 Our destination is the quaint community of Downieville on highway 49 (named for the gold rush miners of 1849).

 We'll continue east on highway 49 and ride a high alpine loop before turning south towards beautiful Lake Tahoe.
 We'll stop in historic Truckee before having lunch alongside the lake.
-After lunch we'll ride the scenic west side of Lake Tahoe.
+After lunch we'll ride the scenic west side of Lake Tahoe to our destination in South Lake Tahoe.

 We'll drop down to the east side of the Sierras via Kingsbury Grade, then ride over scenic Carson Pass into the western foothills.
-There are several fun roads and historic places we can explore on our way to Jamestown on highway 49 in the Sierra foothills.
+There are several fun roads and historic places we can explore on our way to the historic town of Jamestown on highway 49 in the Sierra foothills.

 We'll continue south on highway 49 before turning east into Yosemite National Park.
 The natural beauty of Yosemite Valley is amazing!
-We'll ride up to Glacier Point for a fabulous view of the valley.
-After lunch at the historic Awahnee hotel, we'll leave the park at El Portal in route to the cute town of Mariposa in the western foothills of the Sierras, again on highway 49.
+We'll ride up to Glacier Point for a fabulous view of the valley and a casual lunch.
+After lunch we'll ride into the central valley east of Fresno and end the day back up in the mountains at Grant Grove near the top of Kings Canyon.
+At Grant Grove, there's an impressive stand of Giant Sequoia trees that have to be seen to be believed.

 send us email